dtzdev/popcat-hack/README.md

 1. Press ctrl + shift + i.
 2. Click console in top.
 3. Paste code in script.js to console.
-4. (Optional) If you want you can change the 500cps to higher
+4. (Optional) If you want you can change the 500cps to higher.
-5. Press Eter
+5. Press Enter.